USCreditCardGuide/Wings-of-the-Points/README.md

 ### 2025-09-23

 * JL is now a transfer partner of C1 at ratio 1:0.75.
+QR is now a transfer partner of C1 at ratio 1:1.

 ### 2025-09-12